sssingh/nlp-text-paraphraser-gpt/README.md

 This page, describes the app usage and architecture

 ## TEXT PARAPHRASER
-Input a text paragraph in the provided text space and then click the 'Para' button.
+Input a text paragraph in the provided text-area and then click the 'Paraphrase' button.
 The app will analyse the input text and generate a 'paraphrased' version of the input text paragraph while keeping the sense of the paragraph unaltered.
 Below is an example of input and output...

 #### Input
 <img src="https://github.com/sssingh/nlp-text-paraphraser-gpt/blob/main/streamlit/assets/input-texts.png?raw=true" width="1000" height="700"/><br>